-- 2. Solar panels located on the ground shall be classified as accessory structures, and shall be subject to front yard setback requirements for the zone.
-Exceptions to side and rear setback requirements shall be subject to Subparagraph 17.30.030.C.3.ef (General Development Standards). - 3.
-Solar paneled structures placed in parking lots, whether public or private, may be counted as part of the shade requirements in compliance with Subsection 17.33.050.C (Parking Lot Landscaping). - 43.
-Solar collection systems constructed for the primary purpose of generating power for sale to a public utility, even if generating power for the use on siteon-site, shall be subject to a Conditional Use Permit in compliance with Section 17.52.020.
+- --1.
+Solar panels located on the roof of an existing structure shall be subject to the height requirements for the zone. - 2.
+Solar panels located on the ground shall be classified as accessory structures, and shall be subject to front yard setback requirements for the zone.
+Exceptions to side and rear setback requirements shall be subject to Subparagraph 17.30.030.C.3.ef (General Development Standards). - 3. \\\\\Solar paneled structures placed in parking lots, whether public or private, may be counted as part of the shade requirements in compliance with adopted design standards.

+Subsection 17.33.050.C (Parking Lot Landscaping).

+434. Solar collection systems constructed for the primary purpose of generating power for sale to a public utility, even if also generating power for the use on siteon-site, shall be subject to a Conditional Use Permit in compliance with Section 17.52.020.